TejoBurgboy/IOT-Techo/Manuel_IOT_Tejo.md

 ~~~
 Don't forget to change the the pin into D5 and change the number om NUMPIXELS into the amount of your ledstrip.
 <br>
-Put the next type of code on the lower side of the void loop
+Put the next type of code on the lower side of the void loop.
 ~~~
 void loop() {
   pixels.clear(); // Set all pixel colors to 'off'